dimajix/flowman/QUICKSTART.md

 If you are trying to run the application on Windows, you also need the *Hadoop Winutils*, which is a set of DLLs required for the Hadoop libraries to be working.
 You can get a copy at https://github.com/kontext-tech/winutils .
-Once you downloaded the appropriate version, you need to place the DLLs into a directory `$HADOOP_HOME/bin`, where `HADOOP_HOME` refers to some location on your Windows PC.
+Once you downloaded the appropriate version, you need to place the DLLs into a directory `$HADOOP_HOME/bin`, where `HADOOP_HOME` refers to some arbitrary location of your choice on your Windows PC.
 You also need to set the following environment variables:
 * `HADOOP_HOME` should point to the parent directory of the `bin` directory
 * `PATH` should also contain `$HADOOP_HOME/bin`